jonsuh/jonsuh.com/_posts/2015-11-13-javascript-templating-without-a-library.md

 Placeholder formats like `{% raw %}{{url}}{% endraw %}` should be unique since we’ll be using search-and-replace, but they’re arbitrary and can be replaced with whatever you want (i.e. `%url%`, `<% url %>`).

-## Templating with JSON Objects
+## Templating with Objects

 Now we need to parse the data and generate the HTML.
-Here’s an example JSON object:
+Here’s an example object:

 ```json
 0: {